Lukasa/peps/pep-0xxx.rst

     'ECDHE-RSA-AES128-GCM-SHA256'

+For SecureTransport, these enum members directly refer to the values of the cipher suite constants.
+For example, SecureTransport defines the cipher suite enum member ``TLS_ECDHE_ECDSA_WITH_AES_256_GCM_SHA384`` as having the value ``0xC02C``.
+Not coincidentally, that is identical to its value in the above enum.
+This makes mapping between SecureTransport and the above enum very easy indeed.

 ..
-TODO: Figure out mappings for SChannel and SecureTransport
+TODO: Figure out mappings for SChannel

 Protocol Negotiation